gkapfham/pyohio2021-presentation/slides.md

 Here is an example of a Python function that does not have any type annotations.
 You have probably seen many functions like this when you are reading online tutorials.
-This one is called extract_urls and it extracts all of the URLs from a column of a Pandas DataFrame called df.
+This one is called extract_urls and it extracts all of the URLs from a column of a variable called df.

 Let's walk through each line in this function: